mesmotronic/react-three-canvas/README.md

 This library is for anyone that wants use vanilla Three.js with React.

-Whether you're integrating an existing project, or just  don't want to use a wrapper framework, embedding vanilla Three.js into a React app can be a real pain.
+Whether you're embedding an existing project, or just  don't want to use a wrapper framework, adding vanilla Three.js into a React app can be a real pain.

 So, here's a component that does the integrating for you, providing a canvas, renderer, camera, scene and EffectComposer (WebGL only), and even supports WebXR.